signalfx/splunk-otel-java/CONTRIBUTING.md

 ## Documentation

-The Splunk Observability documentation is hosted on https://docs.splunk.com/Observability, which contains all the prescriptive guidance for Splunk Observability products.
+The Splunk Observability documentation is hosted at https://docs.splunk.com/Observability, which contains all the prescriptive guidance for Splunk Observability products.
 Prescriptive guidance consists of step-by-step instructions, conceptual material, and decision support for customers.
 Reference documentation and development